Dental Implants - The Treatment & Process

 A dental implant is a small titanium screw that serves as the replacement for the root portion of a missing natural tooth.
 Dental implants can be placed in either the upper or lower jaws.
 Due to the biocompatible properties of titanium, a dental implant fuses with the bone and becomes a good anchor for the replacement tooth.

 Anyone who is missing one or more teeth due to injury, disease or tooth decay may be a candidate for dental implants.
-The determining factor is the amount of available bone.
+There are determining factors if you are considering implants, you must have healthy gums and adequate bone to support the implant.
+If your bone is too thin or soft and unable to support an implant, you may require a bone graft.
+Or if there is not enough bone height in the upper jaw or the sinuses are too close to the jaw, you may require a sinus lift.
 Your dentist is the best person to evaluate whether dental implants are a viable solution for you, so contact us for an appointment today.

 To find out if you are a suitable candidate to receive dental implants schedule your consultation with our practice today.